umairmaratab/aws-work/README.md

-# aws-work
+# 3 Tier Application Using AWS
-3 tier application was deployed on AWS.
+3 tier application was deployed on AWS using `EC2` and `VPC` service alongwith `cloudwatch` for monitoring.
 ## It's a pdf file which includs all steps in deploying an application on AWS

 # Steps includes: